Tampa Mortgage Fraud Defense Attorney

 Mortgage fraud, like most fraud-related crimes, can be prosecuted at a federal level.
-Mortgage fraud cases will move to this type of court when any federal agency becomes involved or starts a case or criminal investigation.
+These cases will move to this type of court when any federal agency becomes involved or starts a case or criminal investigation.
 For instance, conspiracy to commit mortgage fraud is also punishable by federal statutes.
 Related crimes can be prosecuted at both state and federal levels, meaning penalties may be twice as severe.
 They are not immune to double jeopardy.
-Hiring a qualified and experienced Tampa criminal lawyer who has successfully defended clients at the federal level will be your best move if you are concerned that you have committed mortgage fraud or if you’re facing federal mortgage fraud allegations.
+Hiring a qualified and experienced Tampa criminal defense lawyer who has experience successfully defending clients at the federal level will be your best move if you are concerned that you have committed mortgage fraud or if you’re facing federal fraud allegations.

 Here is a short list of activity that may be investigated as mortgage fraud by the FBI:

 - exclusive use of one appraiser intentionally